bjerkio/how/documents/pull-request-etiquette.md

 * suggest changes outside a project's scope
 * need breaking into smaller PRs

-You should also consider if a pull request suggested changes will contribute to technical debt and if you can make suggestions to help solve the existing technical debt.
+You should also consider if a pull request's suggested changes will contribute to technical debt and if you can make suggestions to help solve the existing technical debt.

 You should explain your reasoning when you suggest changes and refer to programming language style